 LHRT (Library History Round Table) RoundTable

-LHRT welcomes submissions from researchers of all backgrounds, including students, faculty, and practitioners.
-Each proposal must include the paper title, an abstract (up to 500 words), and the scholar's vita.
+Proposals are due on Jan.
+16, 2015.
+Each proposal must include the paper title, an abstract (up to 500 words), and the scholar's one-page vita.
 Also, please indicate whether the research is in-progress or completed.
-It is desirable that the abstract include a problem statement or thesis; a statement of the topic’s significance; objectives, methods, and primary sources used for the research; and conclusions (or tentative conclusions for works in progress).
+It is desirable that the abstract include a problem or thesis, as well as a statement of significance, objectives, methods/primary sources used for the research, and conclusions (or tentative conclusions for works in progress).

-From the submissions, the LHRT Research Committee will select several authors to present their completed work at the forum.
-The speakers will be notified and the program will be publicized in January 2014.
-So that the forum’s facilitator may introduce and react to each author, completed papers are due June 13, 2014.
-The Research Forum will likely occur on Sunday, June 29, 2014.
+om the submissions received, the LHRT Research Committee will select several authors to present their completed work at the Forum.
+So that the Forum's facilitator may introduce and react to each author, completed papers are due June 19, 2015.
+Presentations will likely be recorded and made available to paid conference attendees.
+The Research Forum will likely occur onSunday, June 27, 2015.
 All presenters must register to attend the conference.
-For registration options, see ALA's events and conferences page at http://www.ala.org/.
+For registration options, see ALA's events and conferences page at: http://www.ala.org/.

-DEADLINE FOR PROPOSALS: November 30, 2013
+DEADLINE FOR PROPOSALS: January 16, 2015

-DEADLINE FOR COMPLETED PAPERS: June 13, 2014
+DEADLINE FOR COMPLETED PAPERS: June 19, 2015

 Please submit proposals and direct inquiries to: